 Via the admin panel

-Go to Admin β Backup.
+Go to Admin β Backup / Restore.
 Click Create backup to generate a ZIP containing the database dump and uploaded files.
 Download the ZIP for off-site storage.
 To restore, upload the ZIP and click Restore.

 Warning | Restoring from backup replaces all current data.
 Take a fresh backup before restoring. |